networked-aframe/networked-aframe/readme.md

 NAF.connection.isConnected()
 ```

 Returns true if a connection has been established to the signalling server.
-Don't create entities before this is true.

 ### Options